CppMicroServices/rfcs/text/0000-configadmin-ds-integration.md

 This document describes the integration of the Configuration Admin functionality described in the [OSGI Configuration Admin Specification](https://docs.osgi.org/specification/osgi.cmpn/7.0.0/service.cm.html) into Declarative Services.
 The Declarative
 Services functionality is described in the [OSGI Declarative Services Specification](https://docs.osgi.org/specification/osgi.cmpn/7.0.0/service.component.html) and in the [DS RFC Specification.](https://github.com/CppMicroServices/rfcs/blob/master/text/0003-declarative-services.md).
-The DS RFC functionality will not be duplicated here.
-Only changes to that functionality that are required to support Configuration Admin are described in this document.
+The DS RFC content will not be duplicated here.
+Only changes to that content that are required to support Configuration Admin are described in this document.
 Please refer to the DS RFC document for a more complete description of Declarative Services.

 ## Motivation

-When a service author calls GetService for a service that is not managed by Declarative Services (DS), CppMicroServices returns the registration object.
+When a service author calls GetService for a service that is not managed by Declarative Services (DS), Core CppMicroServices Framework returns the registration object.
 Using this object the service author could change properties at runtime.
 For services that are managed by DS  this functionality is not available.
 DS is responsible for the registration objects so the service author doesn't have access to these.
 Service properties for services managed